avinash-n992/Blockchain-Projects/Wallet/README.md

-This is a React JS code for simple Metamask Wallet integration
+This is a React JS code for simple Metamask Wallet integration for test assignment